2.2 Macros

 {$define ident:=expr}

 If the compiler encounters ident in the rest of the source file, it will be replaced immediately by expr.
 This replacement works recursively, meaning that when the compiler expanded one macro, it will look at the resulting expression again to see if another replacement can be made.
-This means that care should be taken when using macros, because an infinite loop can occur in this manner (recent compiler versions will warn about this).
+This means that care should be taken when using macros, because an infinite loop can occur in this manner.

 Here are two examples which illustrate the use of macros: